EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### fetchFirstPage

-Trigger a network request to fetch the first page to acquire the first next and previous tokens.
+Trigger a network request to fetch the first page to acquire the first next/previous token.

 ##### fetch